iterative/dvc.org/content/docs/studio/user-guide/account-and-billing/index.md

 ### Studio access token

-Iterative Studio uses access tokens to authorize [DVC] and [DVCLive] to send experiment updates, and to authenticate you in Studio [REST API](/doc/studio/rest-api).
+DVC Studio uses access tokens to authorize [DVC] and [DVCLive] to send experiment updates, and to authenticate you in the DVC Studio [REST API](/doc/studio/rest-api).

 In the `Studio access token` section of your [Profile] page, you can generate a